cnapy-org/CNApy-guide/manuscript.md

 ## Scenarios

-In CNApy you can define a scenario under which metabolic analysis like the FBA will be performed.
+In CNApy you can define a scenario under which metabolic analyses like the FBA will be performed.
-In essence a scenario is a set of flux constraints for a set of reactions.
-These constraints can fix the flux of a reaction or set a lower and upper bounds for the flux.
+In its most basic form, a scenario is a set of flux bounds for a set of reactions.
+A scenario flux can fix the flux of a reaction or set a lower and upper bound for the flux.
+Furthermore, a scenario can contain its own objective function and it is possible to add reactions as well as constraints over the reaction fluxes to a model.

+### Scenario fluxes

-The scenario can be edited via the reaction boxes on the map or the "Scenario" column of the reaction list.
+The scenario fluxes of regular model reactions can be edited via the reaction boxes on the map or the *Scenario* column of the reaction list.
 Accepted values are either a single float like `1.5` or a pair of floats like `-10, 1.2`.
-A single float fixes the flux of the reaction to this value (`1.5`).
-While a pair sets the lower flux bound of the reaction to the first value (`-10`) and the upper flux bound to the second value (`1.2`).
+A single float fixes the flux of the reaction to this value (`1.5`) while a pair sets the lower flux bound of the reaction to the first value (`-10`) and the upper flux bound to the second value (`1.2`).
 Note that in a scenario you can use values outside the defined lower/upper bound of a reaction.
-In such a casse the scenario will supersede the reaction bounds which allows temporary modification of the bounds without the need to change the model.
+In such a case the scenario will supersede the reaction bounds which allows temporary modification of the bounds without the need to change the model.

 ![
 **Reaction box with scenario value.**
 ](https://raw.githubusercontent.com/cnapy-org/CNApy-guide/main/content/images/scenario-box.png "Reaction box with scenario value"){#fig:scenario-box}

-Reactions boxes with scenario constraints are marked by the scenario color and a green frame.
+Reactions boxes with scenario flux are marked by the scenario color and a green frame.
-The frame turns yellow, if the scenario constraint lies outside the reaction bounds of the model.
+The frame turns yellow, if the scenario flux lies outside the reaction bounds of the model.

-To remove the constraints on a reaction simply delete the scenario value in the reaction box or "Scenario" column of the reaction list.
+To remove a scenario flux, simply delete the scenario value in the reaction box or "Scenario" column of the reaction list.

+### The *Scenario* tab
+![
+**Scenario tab with settings for isobutanol production.**
+](https://raw.githubusercontent.com/cnapy-org/CNApy-guide/main/content/images/scenario-tab.png "Scenario tab with settings for isobutanol production"){#fig:scenario-tab}

+### Scenario objective

+A scenario objective can be defined in the *Scenario* tab.
+There it is also possible to select whether the scenario objective or the model objective is to be used (e.g. in FBA).

+### Scenario reactions

+Scenario reactions can be added via the scenario tab.
+All metabolites from the model can be used when entering a reaction equation.
+If you use a metabolite that is not part of the model it will automatically be added to the model whenever the scenario is applied (e.g. in FBA).
+Scenario reactions are intended as a means for introducing a few reactions that are necessary for a scenario's function without having to modify the model.
+Note that is not possible to set further properties of scenario reactions (e.g. a gene rule) or metabolites (e.g. a formula).
+If this is required then you need to add the respective reaction or metabolite to the model itself.

+### Scenario constraints

+These are linear (in-)equality constraints over the reaction fluxes in the network (model as well as scenario reactions).
+Such a constraint can for instance be used to express a minimal product yield that is required in the scenario.

+### Scenario files and history

+You can save and load scenarios as `*.scen` files via the *Scenario* menu or the toolbar.
+If a scenario file has been loaded its name is shown in the toolbar.
-You can save and load scenarios as `*.scen` files.
-One scenario can be set as the default scenario of your project.
+The flux bounds of a scenario can be set as the default scenario of your project.
 This can be done via *set current scenario as default scenario* in the *Scenario* menu.
 The project must then be saved, and the next time you open the project the scenario is already set.

-CNApy implements an edit history for the scenario with the tool buttons you can undo and redo your changes to the scenario.
+CNApy implements an edit history for the scenario fluxes and with the tool buttons you can undo/redo your changes.
+Note that the edit history is for scenario fluxes only, scenario reactions and constraints can only be added/removed via the *Scenario* tab.
-You can also import all the values that are currently in the reaction boxes into the scenario (can be useful for applying a MCS), and you can change the model's reaction bounds to the current scenario values.
+You can also import all the values that are currently in the reaction boxes into the scenario (can be useful for applying a MCS), and you can change the model's reaction bounds to the current scenario flux values.

 ## Analysis functions